superman-lopez/ag-grid-auto-complete/README.md

 - Start editing by typing.
 - Autocomplete basis text input, but actual selection being an object.

 For the last requirement I wrote an accompanying cellRenderer.
-The selection of the object is not mandatory, but the [stackblitz](https://stackblitz.com/edit/ag-grid-auto-complete) example will show both.
+The selection of the object is not mandatory, and the [stackblitz](https://stackblitz.com/edit/ag-grid-auto-complete) example will show an example of both returning an object and returning just a value.
 ## Usage
 This cellEditor can be used as an autocomplete text cell editor in for ag-Grid Angular.
 In the app component, the column definitions need to include the necessary configuration details under `cellEditorParams`:
 - `rowData` of the presented options, in ag-Grid compliant format.